exakat/php-dictionary/dictionary/atomic-operation.ini.rst

 An atomic operation is an operation that is indivisible: it either completes fully or not at all, with no intermediate state visible to other threads or processes.
 Atomicity is one of the ACID properties of database transactions, and it is also a core concept in concurrent programming.

-In PHP, which is typically single-threaded per request, atomicity concerns arise mainly in:
+PHP is typically single-threaded per request, so atomicity concerns arise mainly in:

 + Database transactions: a set of SQL statements executed as a single atomic unit.
 + File operations: using locks to prevent partial writes.
-+ Shared memory or caches (APCu, Redis): using atomic increment/decrement to avoid race conditions.
++ Shared memory or caches: using atomic increment/decrement to avoid race conditions.

 Without atomicity guarantees, concurrent access can lead to race conditions and data corruption.